simantalahkar/simantalahkar.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my home on the web!
+This is my home on the web!

 I am an Early Career Fellow at Indian Institute of Technology – Gandhinagar, India.
 I completed my PhD in Materials Science and Engineering from Shanghai Jiao Tong University, China, in 2022.
 I received my M.Sc.
 (Physics) and B.E.
 (Mechanical Engineering) from BITS Pilani, India.
 I am proficient in computational modeling and simulations, as well as experimental materials characterization and data analysis techniques.
 I like to use these tools to solve interesting scientific, engineering, and various purely mathematical problems.